Jusqu'ici tout va bien

-"Jusqu'ici tout va bien" (So far all is well) is a song by Congolese-French singer and rapper Gims, released on 6 November 2020.
+"Jusqu'ici tout va bien" (So far all is well) is a song by Congolese singer and rapper Gims, released on 6 November 2020.
 The song is the fifth single from the album Le Fléau.
 It also serves as the credits for Ici tout commence series.

 Music video

 The video clip is released on 3 December 2020 and shows Gims walking around Paris.
 It also features "everyday heroes" such as a schoolteacher, a dentist, a food bank volunteer, a pastry chef or a nurse.

 Live performances

 Gims performed the song in the program Le Grand Échiquier on 2 February 2021.
 He also performed it during the Symphonie pour la vie broadcast on France 3 on 10 February 2021.